rschaden/openstreetcrimes/README.md

 [Prof. Agnès Voisard](http://page.mi.fu-berlin.de/voisard/) and assisted by [Daniel Kressner](http://kressnerd.de/).

-Main contributers were @hendrikb and @rschaden.
+Main contributers were [@hendrikb](https://github.com/hendrikb) and [@rschaden](https://github.com/rschaden).

+A demo of the application in action can be seen at the Lange Nacht der Wissenschaften in Berlin, on June 8, 2013 at the Department of Computer Science, Freie Universität Berlin, Takustr.
+9, 14195 Berlin.

 ## About